galicae/recipes/guacamole.md

 * pepper
 * tomato
 * onion
+* coriander

 ## Instructions

 Chop up the avocado, tomato, and onion as finely as you can.
+Don't forget to add seasonings at the very end so the tomatoes don't sweat because of the salt.